-Select 2 track courses that are not in your Core Track.
+Select two track courses that are not in your core track.

-Courses may be drawn from any offerings in the 3 tracks or any other courses in IR, PSC, ECO, or HIS.
-Courses from fields other than these can be used only with special approval from the Director of Undergraduate Studies.
+Courses may be drawn from any offerings in the three tracks or any other courses in IR, PSC, ECO, or HIS.
+Courses from fields other than these can be used only with special approval from the director of undergraduate studies.

-Select any 2 W-designated courses.
+Select any two W-designated courses.
 Included in the 12 courses listed above.
-No more than 1 of these courses may be used to satisfy the writing requirement in a second or third major.
+No more than one of these courses may be used to satisfy the writing requirement in a second or third major.

 Students must spend a semester (fall, spring, or summer) in an organized program of education abroad.

 All transfer courses subject to advisor approval.
-Transfer courses may not be used to satisfy Tools of Political Analysis or Upper-Level Writing.
-No more than 2 transfer courses may be used toward the Core Track.
-No more than 3 transfer courses may be used toward the major.
-Internships count as 1 course toward the major, even if students receive more than 4 credits in the internship toward general degree requirements.
-IR/PSC 397 (European Political Internship) is not a transfer course; it is treated like a course taught in residence at the University of Rochester.
+Transfer courses may not be used to satisfy tools of political analysis or upper-level writing.
+No more than two transfer courses may be used toward the core track.
+No more than three transfer courses may be used toward the major.
+Internships count as one course toward the major, even if students receive more than four credits in the internship toward general degree requirements.
+PSC/IR 394A: European political internship is not a transfer course; it is treated like a course taught in residence at the University of Rochester.
 Credit is not granted for online courses.

-Students who receive a grade of 4 or 5 on any AP exam in Government or History will be granted 4 credits in the major.
+Students will be granted four credits in the major if they receive a grade of 4 or 5 on any AP exam in Government, a grade of 5 on any AP exam in History, a grade of 5, 6, or 7 on the Higher Level IB exam in Global Politics, or a grade of 6 or 7 on the Higher Level IB exam in History.
 Students who take more than one exam are not eligible for additional credit in the major.
-This credit is considered Elective, Introductory, and Transfer.
+This credit is considered elective, introductory, and transfer.